squaredev-io/stamina-ews/README.md

 ### Run locally fastapi server

-In order to run the application throgh uvicorn use:
+In order to run the application through uvicorn use:

 `uvicorn main:app --host 0.0.0.0 --port 8000`

+### Run the app with docker

+In order to run the application through docker use:

+`docker-compose up -d`

+In case that need to setup and check the kafka locally uncomment zookeeper and kafka in docker-compose.yml